Southwest, mechanics reach tentative deal in labor dispute

 - As Boeing faces crisis, filing reveals CEO got $30 million last year

-Southwest had complained about mechanics flagging minor maintenance issues to force unnecessary flight cancellations.
+Southwest had complained about mechanics flagging minor maintenance issues to force unnecessary flight cancellations for things such as missing seat row numbers.

+The number of canceled flights had jumped to 62 a day in February, from the normal 14, according to a lawsuit that Southwest filed against the mechanics union for what it alleged was an illegal work slowdown designed to pressure the airline into agreeing to a contract.

+Southwest CEO Gary Kelly had said the flight cancellations were costing the airline millions of dollars.